 - 30g/ spinach

-- 1 tsp vegetarian fish sauce substitute (optional)
+- 1 teaspoon vegetarian fish sauce substitute (optional)

 - Add the Thai red curry paste to the heated pan with a couple of tablespoons of coconut milk and stir until the aroma is released.
 Add in the green lentils together with the vegetable stock and the rest of the coconut milk and bring to a boil, cook for 10 minutes.